Agigen/Agigen-Website-Hugo/content/services/web-production.md

             <h2 class="alpha">Our definition</h2>
             <p class="delta">
-                We create websites, facebook apps and basically everything digital for you.
-During the last five years have specialized in being the perfect fit for ad- and pr-angencies without enough digital competence in house.
+                We create basically everything digital for you; websites, facebook apps and interactive experiences.<br><br>
+                During the last five years we've specialized in becoming the perfect fit for ad- and pr-angencies with a need for digital expertise.
             </p>
         </div>
     </div>